 Green Model: Students attend in-person instruction Monday through Friday at school.
 Masks, social distancing, and other safety protocols may still apply.

-Q: What is the hybrid model schedule students will follow after Labor Day pending public health orders?
+Q: What is the hybrid model schedule students will follow after the fall semester and pending public health orders?

 A: Students will go to school Tuesday-Friday on an every-other-week rotation, pending orders from the governor.
 Mondays, all students will learn online so crews can deep clean the school.